fredoslav2004/DNP1_Assignment/README.md

 # DNP1_Assignment
-VIA UC STE DNP1 Assignment repo
+# VIA UC STE DNP1 Assignment Repository

-# Assignment 1
+## Assignment 1

-We need a User, having at least a username and a password.
-It needs an Id of type int.
+We need a **User** entity with at least a username and a password.
+It must have an Id of type `int`.

-We need a Post.
-It’s written by a User.
-It contains a Title and a Body.
-It also needs an Id of type int.
+We need a **Post** entity written by a User.
+It contains a Title and a Body, and must have an Id of type `int`.

-A User can also write a Comment on a Post.
-A Comment contains a Body, and an Id of type int.
+A User can write a **Comment** on a Post.
+A Comment contains a Body and must have an Id of type `int`.

-All entities must have an Id of type int.
+All entities must have an Id of type `int`.

 ---

-Based on the above requirements, you must create a domain model diagram, where we can see:
+Based on the above requirements, create a domain model diagram showing:

 - The entities of the system [✓]
 - The properties (attributes) on the entities [✓]
-- The relationships between entities, e.g. Post is written by a User.
-Remember multiplicities at both ends, like you were taught for the Entity Relationship Diagram in DBS, or the Domain Model in SWE. [✓]
+- The relationships between entities (e.g., Post is written by a User).
+Include multiplicities at both ends, as taught in Entity Relationship Diagrams (DBS) or Domain Models (SWE). [✓]

-# Assignment 2
+## Assignment 2

-## Must-have requirements:
+### Must-Have Requirements

-- Create new user (user name, password, etc) [✓]
+- Create a new user (username, password, etc.) [✓]
-- Create new post (title, body, user id) [✓]
+- Create a new post (title, body, user ID) [✓]
-- Add comment to existing post (body, user id, post id) [✓]
+- Add a comment to an existing post (body, user ID, post ID) [✓]
-- View posts overview (just display [title, id] for each post) [✓]
+- View posts overview (display [title, ID] for each post) [✓]
-- View specific post (see title and body, and comments on the post) [✓]
+- View a specific post (title, body, and comments on the post) [✓]

+## Assignment 3

+In your new project, implement each repository interface as follows:

+Do not use a private field variable for a list of entities.
+Instead, represent the "list" as a file.

+Each method should:

+- Read the JSON text from the file.
+- Deserialize the JSON into a list.
+- Interact with the list (e.g., add, retrieve, delete, or overwrite entities).
+- Serialize the list back to JSON.
+- Write the JSON back to the file, overwriting existing content.

+Use async file interaction methods like `ReadAllTextAsync` and `WriteAllTextAsync`.